jeremymartinezq/Pharmacy-Company-Website/README.md

 ## License

-This project is for demonstration purposes only.
-The original content belongs to Capsule Pharmacy.
+This project is for enterprise purposes only.

-## Acknowledgements
+## Author

-- Original content and branding from [Capsule Pharmacy](https://www.capsule.com/)
-- Design inspired by modern web trends and industry leaders
+Developed by Jeremy Martinez-Quinones.